Koongrizzly/FrameVision/README.md

 ---

-### 🧰 Tools
+### 🧰 Multi Tools
 - Change speed for videos (with audio sync).
 - Resize with aspect-ratio preservation.
-- Export GIFs using two-pass palette generation.
+- Advanced Gif creator with lot's of saving options
 - Extract frames to images. (one/last/all)
 - **Trim videos** with advanced preview.
 - Crop video
 - Quality/Size/convert for video & images:
-- Add or replace audio tracks on videos.
+- Add or replace audio tracks in video.
 - Multi rename tools
+...
 ---

 ### ⚙️ Settings
-- Paths for models, FFmpeg, and outputs.
+- random intro with easter egg (click the intro 4x) default download has 3 intros (day evening and night)
+  - optional download has over 100 (roadmap feature)
+  - user can add their own backgrounds and app will start with their own random backgrounds
+  - overlay matrix rain and other animations (roadmap feature)
-- Theme system:10+ themes, Follow tie of day, random at every start
+- Theme system:10+ themes, Follow time of day, random at every start
-  - Day 🌞, Evening 🌆, Night 🌙, Cyberpunk, Neon, Ocean, Solarized Light, CRT and many more
+  - Day 🌞, Evening 🌆, Night 🌙
+  - Cyberpunk, Neon, Ocean, Solarized Light, CRTn Mardi grass, Tropical and many more
+  - 3 day themes, 10 dark themes, 2 colorful themes
 - Bug reporting and maintenance tools.
+  - User can send email directly from the app with bug report
+  - multiple logging options with 'dump to cmd' button
+- cleanup (clear cache, temp folder etc)
 - Temperature unit toggle °C / °F.
-- Advanced system Monitor
+- System Monitor with second little colorized hud that shows up everywhere. (can be on/off)
+- Advanced File Menu with converter + save video as mp3, screenshot, open multi format, last 10, favorites,....
+- Info menu with Html Features list & extensive Q&A + knowledge base
 ---

 ### 📋 Queue